- Experts: Parents should slow down when it comes to car seats and stay in right size

 Letting your baby watch 'educational' videos

 Your baby isn't going to turn into Einstein by watching a video, no matter what the label might imply.
-This week the American Academy of Pediatrics urged parents to keep children under age 2 as "screen-free" as possible.
+This week the American Academy of Pediatrics urged parents to keep children under age 2 as "screen-free

 In a recent survey, 90% of parents said their children under age 2 watch some form of electronic media.
 The pediatricians' group says videos are educational only when the child can understand the content and context and only those older than 2 have that ability.